Onboardbase/secure-share/README.md

 - [ ] Support QUIC.
 Use QUIC as default and fall back to TCP
 - [ ] AutoNat: If you look closely, `scs` assumes both peers are behind NATs, firewalls, or proxies.
 But sometimes, this might not be the case, and it is excessive to hole punch just for that.
 Implementing `AutoNat` will first check if the two peers can communicate directly.
 If not, it will then proceed to hole punch.
 With TCP, this might take about 3 to 10 seconds, and this is where QUIC comes in and improves upon `scs`'s speed.

-### Misc
-- [ ] Send via disposable tunnel links + curl command to an API endpoint without local download (a way to "curl" on the consumer side so I can send them a link)

 # License

 See [LICENSE](LICENSE) © [Onboardbase](https://github.com/Onboardbase/)